-As you saw in the last step, you can’t really make the right choice for yourself without consulting a professional.
-While it’s important to understand the basics we’ve covered off in this post, there are too many details to know and everyone’s business is different.
+You can’t know for sure that you’re making the right choice without consulting a professional.
+While it’s important to understand the basics we’ve covered off in this post, everyone’s business is different.

 Many entrepreneurs make the mistake of going it alone.
 They find a website that offers discount incorporation and they dive right in.
-Then, in the first year or two, they find they’re responsible for all the accounting and reporting and filing.
+In the first year or two, they find they’re responsible for all the accounting and reporting and filing.
 It’s an admin nightmare.

-Before you decide to go it alone, ask yourself, just because you can do it, should you?
+Just because you can do it alone, should you?
 Would doing your own reporting really be the best way to spend your time?
 Jody reminds us to, “Think like a true business owner, and not just think I can do this myself—because those are the people who screw it up the most, the ones who think they can do everything themselves.”

-In short, by getting professional advice you’ll be in a better position to choose the right entity and make your vision come true.
+You’ll be in a better position to choose the right entity if you first seek professional advice.

 Now you know the pros and cons of the most common business structures – and how each handles liability, taxes, costs and time.